Our guide to the best cameras for photojournalism and documentary lists options for beginners and professionals alike.

 At a glance:

 Photographers, meanwhile, can enjoy 75fps burst with fixed focus using the electronic shutter.
-With 25.2 megapixels, the GH6 is one of the highest-resolution Micro Four Thirds cameras you can buy, and the autofocus system does perform reliably, even if it is still the contrast based Depth From Defocus system Panasonic has used for years.
+With 25.2 megapixels, the GH6 is undoubtedly one of the highest-resolution Micro Four Thirds cameras you can buy.
+What’s more, the autofocus system does perform reliably, even if it is still the contrast based Depth From Defocus system Panasonic has used for years.
 (The news that the full-frame Lumix S5 II would depart from this tradition was greeted with much rejoicing from photographers and videographers alike).
-The Lumix GH6 hugely continues to impress us as Panasonic continues to release firmware updates to bring new features.
+Overall, the Lumix GH6 continues to impress us each time Panasonic releases firmware updates bringing new features.
 You can read our full Panasonic Lumix GH6 review.

 Pros: